Winamp: Winamp 5.9

 Winamp 5.9 was released on September 9, 2022, with mostly under-the-hood improvements.
 The development team migrated the project from Visual Studio 2008 to Visual Studio 2019, in addition to improving support for Windows 11, high-resolution audio, and playback of HTTPS streams.
 The minimum supported operating system was increased to Windows 7 SP1.

 On December 6, 2022, Winamp 5.9.1 was released, adding a music NFT playback feature.
 Users are able to add music NFTs on Ethereum and Polygon to the media library by connecting to the Metamask wallet.

+In April 2023, Winamp 5.9.2 was officially released, which, according to the developers themselves, is a minor update to the previous version.

-Winamp 6
+Winamp service

-On October 15, 2018, Radionomy's CEO Alexandre Saboundjian announced that a new version of Winamp – Winamp 6 – would be released in 2019.
-As of January 2023, there has been no release or further details about what this new version of Winamp will look like, including which services Winamp would support or how the new version of the app would integrate with newer music platforms such as Apple Music and Spotify.
+On October 15, 2018, Radionomy's CEO Alexandre Saboundjian announced that a new version of Winamp – then called Winamp 6 – would be released in 2019.
+The new version launched on April 13, 2023, as an online service.
+The platform features Winamp Player, a music streaming service with plans to integrate with other music platforms such as Spotify and to play local audio files.
+Another feature of the new platform is Winamp Fanzone, where artists can upload and license their music for commercial use, and listeners can support artists directly by buying perks, such as early access to new songs or NFTs.

+Source code release

+On May 16, 2024, Llama Group announced that Winamp would be going partially open source on September 24, 2024.
+The source code was released in a GitHub repository under the "Winamp Collaborative License", a license restricting the ability to create forks or distribute modified binaries (which is not considered free or open source) and requires waiving ownership of contributions to Llama Group.

+After the source code was released, multiple pieces of proprietary source code were found: the entirety of the SHOUTcast server software, as well as code from Microsoft, Dolby and Intel.
+After The Register contacted the Llama Group about the code on October 15, 2024, the GitHub repository was deleted.

 On other platforms

 Android

 Winamp for Android is a mobile version for the Android (version 2.1) operating system, released in beta in October 2010 with a stable release in December 2010.
 It includes syncing with Winamp desktop (ver.
 5.59 beta+) over USB or Wi-Fi.
 It was received with some enthusiasm in the consumer blog press.
-The app was removed from the Play Store in 2014.
+The app was removed from the Play Store in 2014 due to a combination of factors, including a decline in user interest and the cessation of support from its parent company, AOL.

-It was reported by TechCrunch that a redesigned Android app was planned alongside the announcement of the development of Winamp 6.
+It was reported in 2018 by TechCrunch that a redesigned Android app was planned alongside the announcement of the development of Winamp 6.

+An app for the Winamp service was released in beta for Android in July 2023.